-When you’re shopping for a diamond, you might be wondering how to tell if a diamond is real.
+When you’re shopping for a diamond ring, you might be wondering how to tell if a diamond is real.
 How do you know if your gemstone is a true diamond or a fake diamond?
 The answer is simpler than it seems!

 There’s actually no such thing as a “fake” diamond.
 All diamonds are “real” or genuine.
 This includes both diamonds mined from the ground and diamonds grown in a lab.
 Otherwise, a fake diamond is actually a simulated diamond, also called an imitation.
 Therefore, all diamonds are real diamonds regardless of their origin.

 Real diamonds are a crystallized form of pure or nearly pure carbon.
 They are the hardest substance on Earth.
 According to the Federal Trade Commission, both lab grown and mined diamonds are real diamonds made of carbon but in a crystallized form.
 All real diamonds have a specific refractive index and no other material can duplicate it.
 They also have unique chemical and optical properties unmatched by any other material.